-The Bank, with a development-oriented approach, primarily serves SME and corporate segments, emphasizing long-term partnerships and high-quality financial products.
-It strives to become the preferred bank for retail clients, continually enhancing financial services and introducing innovative products.
-Notably, the Bank achieved a commendable 15% year-on-year growth in both SME and corporate loan portfolios.
-Looking ahead, the strategic focus remains on SMEs, with plans to increase the retail segment share.
-As of December 31, 2023, the Bank holds the 9th position in total assets, securing a market share of 1.13% in the Georgian banking sector, as reported by the NBG's consolidated report of commercial banks.
+The Bank, driven by a development-focused approach, primarily serves the SME and corporate sectors, fostering long-term partnerships and delivering high-quality financial products.
+Striving to become the preferred choice for retail clients, it continuously enhances financial services and introduces innovative solutions.
+In 2024, the Bank achieved impressive year-on-year growth of 19% in SME loan portfolios and 20% in the retail portfolio.
+Looking ahead, its strategic priority remains on SMEs, with a clear plan to expand the retail segment's share.
+As of December 31 2024, the Bank holds the 9th position in total assets, securing a market share of 1.0% in the Georgian banking sector, as reported by the NBG's consolidated report of commercial banks

-In December 2023, Fitch Ratings has affirmed JSC Halyk Bank Georgia's (HBG) Long-Term Issuer Default Ratings (IDRs) at 'BB+' with Stable Outlook.
-Rating of the Bank has not changed since the previous year.
+In December 2024, Fitch Ratings has affirmed JSC Halyk Bank Georgia's (HBG) Long-Term Issuer Default Ratings (IDRs) at 'BB+', however similar to other Georgian banks the "Outlook" has been deteriotayed to "Negative" due to increased political risks in the country.